example42/psick/docs/vagrant.md

 ### Customisations

-We can customise the `vagrant` environments in various ways:
+We can customise the `Vagrant` environments in various ways:

   - Remove the ```vagrant/environments/``` directories we don't use or need.